iagrant/binex/ROPemporium/4-badchars/README.md

 0x0000000000400b3b: pop r12; pop r13; ret;
 ```

-Using these two gadgets we are able to take our string off the stack and into memory.
-But we can't use a lot of chars so whats the point!?

-Even if we can write to memory it'll be missing chars so it'll just be garbage.
-But luckily we disguised our favorite string in the previous section
-- The important thing is that it doesn't have any of the previously stated bad chars

 We also need to find somewhere to place the string into memory.
 We can find this by looking at the ELF's sections.
 Using `rabin2` from radare2
 ```